googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 Install a minimal template
 **************************
 Copy the following into ``~/.elasticluster/config`` and update the fields marked with ****.

 Instructions for getting your client_id and client_secret can be found below.

+Instructions for ensuring your SSH keypair exists can be found below.

 .. code:: ini